richardli/gatesweb/docs/country_selection/Nigeria/ML_NETC_C_ITN.md

 ---
 # Children Under 5 Who Slept Under and ITN

-This Indicator represents the percentage of children under 5 who slept under an ITN
+This Indicator represents the percentage of children under age five who slept under an insecticide treated net (ITN) the night before the survey

 ## Prevalance map